 The three conceptual pillars of corporate strategy

-Figure 3.3 illustrates the link between the foundational concepts of corporate strategy: corporate advantage through joint ownership (Chapter 1), synergies through joint operations (Chapter 2), and governance costs and governance form (Chapter 3).
+Figure 3.3 illustrates the link between the foundational concepts of corporate strategy: corporate advantage through joint ownership (Section 1), synergies through joint operations (Section 2), and governance costs and governance form (Section 3).
 In the absence of governance costs, collaboration between two businesses would look the same under common ownership as under separate ownership; a corporate strategist would never outdo an investor, and synergies would always be pursued through joint operation, not joint ownership (II).
 It is precisely because of governance costs that choice of governance structure has consequences, and sometimes joint ownership and operation of businesses (IV) can extract more value than an investor’s portfolio of the same businesses (III), or the same businesses operated together but owned separately (II).
-We discuss these ownership choices in detail in the next part of this book, “Decisions about portfolio composition”, which starts with the next chapter.
+We discuss these ownership choices in detail in the next part of this Document, “Decisions about portfolio composition”, which starts with the next Section.

 Figure 3.3 Corporate advantage, synergies, and governance costs